 Dr. Powell is a health care economist, the President of Payer+Provider Syndicate, an adjunct of Health Informatics at Northeastern University, and a member of the visiting faculty at the Indian School of Business.
 He is also on the Scientific Advisory Board of PsyberGuide.
 Dr. Powell is interested in developing systems for evaluating the quality of digital tools for mental health.

 Senior Lecturer, University of Bolton, England

 Dr. Prescott is a chartered member of the British Psychological Society.
-She is currently a senior lecturer in psychology at the University of Bolton where she is the programme lead for the BSc (Hons) Psychology, Psychotherapy and Counselling programme.
+She is currently a senior lecturer in psychology at the University of Bolton where she is the program lead for the BSc (Hons) in Psychology, Psychotherapy and Counselling program.
 Her research area centres on cyber psychology and health/mental health.

 Simone Rodda, PhD